-Uber takes effort out of getting around.
+Uber takes the effort out of getting around.
 They extremely simplified the process of ordering a car service, paying, talking to the driver about where you are headed and managing your expense records.
-These may be small things but they add up.
+These may be small things, but they add up.

 - Reduce unexpected costs.